What is Illegal Dumping?

 How do I dispose of my waste responsibly?

-Please follow this link to Waste Services Near You for information of how to dispose properly of waste at one of Council's Landfills, Recycling Centres or Transfer Stations.
+Please visit our Waste Services Near You page for information of how to dispose properly of waste at one of Council's Landfills, Recycling Centres or Transfer Stations.